Convergence of Nonlinear Observers on R^n with a Riemannian Metric (Part III): On Condition A3

 \IfTwoCol{ }{ Our expression via coordinates is coordinate independent since, with computations involving components, we can prove the following property about $\bfsecff_\bfP\bfh$. } \startarchive (see \complement \ref{complement36}). \stoparchive

 \begin{lemma} The second fundamental form $\bfsecff_\bfP\bfh$ is a bilinear map of a pair of vector fields on the $\bfx$-manifold $\bfRR^n$ into a vector field on the $\bfy$-manifold $\bfRR^p$.\!
 It is a 2-covariant to\!
-1-contravariant tensor in the sense that by changing to coordinates
+1-contravariant tensor, i.e. by changing to coordinates

 where $\changex$ and $\changey$ are $C^s$ diffeomorphisms, the expression $\secff _P \overline{h}$ of the second fundamental form in the new coordinates satisfies \IfReport{

 }{ \\[0.7em]$\displaystyle \sum_{\indxc,\indxd} \frac{\partial \changex_\indxc}{\partial x_\indxa}(x) \frac{\partial \changex_\indxd}{\partial x_\indxb}(x) \secff _P \overline{h}_{\indxc\indxd}^\indyk(\bar x)\;=\; \sum_\indyi \frac{\partial \changey_\indyk}{\partial y_\indyi}(h(x)) \secff _P h_{\indxa\indxb}^\indyi(x) \ . $ \\[-0.7em]\refstepcounter{equation} $(\theequation)$ } \end{lemma} \IfReport{ }{